We use some essential cookies to make this website work.

 How to obtain telemedical advice (previously radio medical advice) when a medical incident or medical emergency arises at sea.

-Below are the construction standards for new fishing vessels less than 15m length overall which apply to new builds from 21 July 2020.
-Also contained in the page are marine information notes containing additional information…
+Below are the construction standards for new fishing vessels 15m length overall to 24m registered length.
+Also contained in the page are marine information notes containing additional information relating to these standards.

 Guidance note recommending a common format for stability information booklets for use on board fishing vessels.